j-f1/tailproxy/README.md

 Additionally, you can set any environment variables that are supported by Tailscale.
 You’ll most likely want to set the `TS_AUTHKEY` environment variable to a valid [auth key](https://tailscale.com/kb/1085/auth-keys/) so that you don’t have to click the link to approve the new device every time you restart the proxy.
 Make sure to configure the auth key to provision ephemeral and pre-approved devices when creating it for the smoothest experience.

+You may optionally set `TAILPROXY_DATA_DIR` to a directory where the proxy can store its state.
+Currently, the is just the Tailscale state (which is placed in the `tailscale` subdirectory of the directory you provide).
+If you don’t set this, Tailscale will use a subdirectory named `tsnet-tailproxy` in Go’s `os.UserConfigDir`.

 ### HTTPS

-YOu can optionally  pass an option to enable HTTPS support (`--https` in the CLI or `TAILPROXY_HTTPS_MODE` as an environment variable).
+You can optionally  pass an option to enable HTTPS support (`--https` in the CLI or `TAILPROXY_HTTPS_MODE` as an environment variable).
 The following values are allowed:

 - `off` (default): No HTTPS support.
 The proxy will only listen on port 80.
 - `redirect`: The proxy will listen on both port 80 and port 443.
 Any HTTP request will be redirected to HTTPS.